renatasa13/Tenant-Churn-Behavior/README.md

    * total_favorites: Number of properties (boarding houses) liked by tenants
    * total_chat: Total tenant interactions with the owner via the ask owner feature
    * total_submit_booking: Total number of booking submissions by tenants
-   * total_visit: Total tenant visits to the Mamikos homepage
+   * total_visit: Total tenant visits to the Company M homepage
    * total_visit_listing: Total visits to detailed pages
    * total_click_booking: Total intensity of tenants making bookings before the day
    * churn: The possibility of a tenant canceling or choosing not to continue payments